02 Jun Harmony Sound Wave

 Location: Lower floor by JCPenney

-Harmony is the composition of individual musical voices layered together to form a cohesive whole.
-The related human value is in accordance with the feelings, emotions and actions of individuals.
-Harmony is a state of balance and beauty among forces influencing and even opposing each other.
+Harmony’s human value is in accordance with the feelings, emotions and actions of individuals.
+Harmony is a state of balance and beauty among forces influencing and at times, opposing each other.
 Experiencing inner peace and rest through harmonizing one’s internal dialogue and beliefs secures the joy that so many find elusive.
 Accepting all aspects of the self, and allowing those individual characteristics to layer and flow together in a beautiful composition.

 About the Artists